 Tradingview, in my honest opinion, is the very best charting platform on the net.
-They not only offer you a free chart to hone your technical analysis skills with, but it’s also a great social networking site for both beginner and advanced traders.
-You can learn a lot by simply following and reading how other traders are plotting their trades.
+They not only offer you a free chart to hone your technical analysis skills with, but it’s also a great social networking site for beginner and advanced traders.
+You can really learn a lot by following how other traders are plotting their trades.

-Now simply plotting chart patterns, as if you had real money in the coin, helps a ton with learning TA, however it can never prepare you for the emotional side of trading when using your own real money.
-When you feel comfortable that your technical analysis skills are up to snuff, I highly recommend using very small amounts to trade with, in the your beginning stages.
-This will ensure you are actively trading, evolving your technical analysis abilities, as well as honing your emotional skills which will greatly come into play when trading in real time.
+Once you feel comfortable with technical analysis and think your skills are up to snuff, I highly recommend starting out with very small amounts to trade, in your beginning stages.
+This will ensure you are actively trading, perfecting your TA abilities, as well as honing your emotional skills which greatly come into play when trading with currency.

 Build Your Strategy and Be Consistent With It

-One of the surefire ways to lose money with trading is to bounce around from one strategy to the next without really utilizing one for any steadfast amount of time.
+One of the easiest ways to lose money trading is to bounce around from one strategy to the next without really using one particular strategy for any decent amount of time.
 Crypto traders need strategies and need to be consistent with them.

 A solid strategy will always answer these questions…

-Just remember, a solid strategy will allow us to win only half of our trading battles, and still keep us in profit.
+Just remember, a solid strategy will allow you to win only half of your trading battles, and still keep you in profit.

 We’re almost done, so I congratulate you for sticking with me so far (unless you cheated and skipped to the end).
-By now, you should have a fundamental understanding of how to trade cryptocurrency.
-Hell, you might even think this was a lot simpler than you had originally thought, so better start preparing for that “lambo life” by the end of the year right?
+By now, you should have a fundamental understanding on cryptocurrency trading.
+Hell, you might even think this was more simple than you had originally thought.
+Better start preparing for that “lambo life” by the end of the year right?

 Yeah, yeah….don’t get too far ahead of yourself young grasshoppa.
 Even though some of these more simplified concepts may sound easy to grasp, the truth of the matter is, the emotional part of trading is a lot more difficult.

-You might think you’re a Zen master now, but we just wait to you start trading with your own hard earned income.
-It’s going to take some solid work (and pain) before you really master the concepts here within this guide and the only way to do it is through experience.
+You might think you’re a Zen master now, but just wait till you start trading with your own hard earned income.
+It’s going to take some solid work (and pain) before you really master the concepts within this guide.
+The only way to do it is through experience and trade discipline.

 Keep Your Cool

 Perhaps one of the most frequent and careless mistakes a trader can make is letting their emotions get the best of them.
 If you have the wrong mindset, you will always lose in the long run.
-Set a clear goal for the day or week that you wish to obtain for the day or week and just “walk away” once that goal is met.
+Set a clear goal for the profit goal you wish to obtain for the day or week and just “walk away” once that goal is met.
 Set up the same for losses to ensure you don’t keep digging yourself a hole.

 If your losses for a particular day become too great, walk away and come back another day when opportunities are more present.

 2-3% profit per day is a great goal for an initial investment of $1000.
-Reinvest that money and compound interest in order to make your profit work for you.
+Reinvest that money and compound interest to allow your profit to work for you.